Canol Road is an annual bike ride starting at Macmillan Pass and traveling to Johnson's Crossing in the southern Yukon.

 Riders for Canol Road meet in Whitehorse, where there will be a late afternoon orientation and a meet-and-greet.

 The following morning the group will be shuttled to the start of the ride at Macmillan Pass at the Yukon/N.W.T. border.

 At Macmillan Pass, participants will have a opportunity to do an out-and-back on the Canol Heritage Trail, a section of the track in the Northwest Territories that is no longer maintained.
 From there we'll head south and it's three days of riding on the North Canol Road to Ross River.
 We'll be camping in wilderness areas on these nights.
-In Ross River we'll have a break and stay overnight in a hotel.
 We'll then continue on the South Canol Road to Johnson's Crossing for three more days of wilderness riding.
 We'll have a farewell dinner before the final night's hotel stay in Whitehorse.

 On the Canol Road we stay indoors at hotels but it's mainly camping in wilderness settings.